Ayoush/commit-history-modifier/README.md

 # cOMMIt-hIstory-MODiFiEr
-TEStIng soME sub pRoCeSs For mOdIFYiNg coMMiT hisTOry
+TEStIng soME sub PRoCeSs For mOdIFYiNg coMMiT hisTOry